March Sadness-how COVID-19 changed 2020

 In 1990, the U.S. Congress established a National Doctors’ Day first celebrated on March 30, 1991.

 In 2020 we’ll be thanking doctors for tackling this new and largely unknown disease that just a few weeks ago we knew little about.
-Since then we’ve learned it’s name, it’s genetics, symptoms, transmission, and complications, and slowly learning what does and does not work, and how to contain and stop it.
+Since then we’ve learned it’s name, it’s genome, symptoms, transmission, and complications, and slowly learning what does and does not work, and how to contain and stop it.

 March Madness- college basketball tournament

 Even people who don’t follow basketball regularly, get excited about March Madness-when college football teams vie to be named the National Champion.
-Sadly, that has also been cancelled this year, along with other amateur and professional sporting events.
-Even the Summer Olympics is in question.

 statues of runners passing a torch